Mutorera, ex-wife lose court case

 According to a memorandum of agreement of sale, the price of the house was US$36 500, which was to be paid in cash.

-Ms Gumede initially paid a deposit of US$35 600 before settling the outstanding balance of US$900 last year on Christmas Eve, which the couple acknowledged.
+Ms Gumede initially paid a deposit of US$35 600 before settling the outstanding balance of US$900 last year on Christmas Eve.

 As part of the agreement, Ms Mtungwazi was set to vacate the house on or before March 1 this year.
 Both Ms Mtungwazi and Ms Gumede signed the documents with their lawyers acknowledging receipt of the money.

-Ms Mtungwazi is however, refusing to vacate the house, arguing that Ms Gumede has not paid the money in full.
+Ms Mtungwazi is, however, refusing to vacate the house, arguing that Ms Gumede has not paid the money in full. — @mashnets